GBPUSD Technical Analysis - Playing the range | Forexlive

 - The latest ISM Manufacturing PMI beat expectations, while the ISM Services PMI missed by a big margin.

-- The hawkish Fed members have been leaning on a more neutral side lately.
+- The Fed members recently have been pushing back on the aggressive rate cuts expectations.

-- The market expects the Fed to start cutting rates in Q1 2024.
+- The market expectation for a rate cut in March fell to roughly 50%.

 GBP